McDowell County Public Library

 Fridays at 7:00 p.m.

-Join Ms. Megan for a bedtime stories in our CLOSED Facebook group (McDowell Library Children Services)
+Join Ms. Megan for a bedtime story in our CLOSED Facebook group (McDowell Library Children Services)

 Have a question about a program posted?
 Call us at either 828-652-3858 for Marion or 828-668-7111 for Old Fort.